-University: P. J. Šafá rik University in Košice Faculty: Faculty of A urts Course ID: KAaA/ LITPm/15 Course name: Literary Proseminar Course type, scope a Course type: Practic Recommended cou Per week: 2 Per stu Course method: pre ce rse-load (hours): Idy period: 28 Number of ECTS cr edits: 3 Recommended seme ster/trimester of the course: 1.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of Arts Course ID: KAaA/ LITPm/15 Course name: Literary Proseminar Course type: Practic Recommended course Course type, scope and the method: Course type: Practice Recommended course-load (hours): Per week: 2 Per study period: 28 Course method: present Number of ECTS cr edits: 3 Recommended seme ster/trimester of the course: 1.
 Course level: II.
-Prerequisities: repeatedly late, you w class discussion and t If you do not bring a will lower your grade Drafts, Deadlines, an Your work will be re complete as possible any draft or paper is Continuous Assessm You will write two pa A 93-100% Paper 1 50% B 86-92 Paper 2 50% C 78-85 D 72-77% E 65-71% ead and critiqued by your fellow classmates, so please make your drafts as and come prepared for a lively discussion.
+Prerequisities: repeatedly late, you w class discussion and t If you do not bring a will lower your grade Drafts, Deadlines, an Your work will be re complete as possible any draft or paper is b Continuous Assessme ead and critiqued by your fellow classmates, so please make your drafts as and come prepared for a lively discussion.
 Late work will not be accepted.
-If late, you will fail the entire course. ent: apers.
-Each paper should be preceded by an abstract. and Western America Week 3 5.10 Black B Week 4 12.10 Black Week 5 19.10 Philip
+If late, you will fail the entire course.
+I do not accept AI generated work. ent: apers.
+Each paper should be preceded by an abstract.
+To examine literary to and Western America Brief outline of the c Weekly Schedule: Week 1 19.9 Intro and Week 2 26.9 Introduc Week 3 3.10 Black B ourse: